MKdev431/my-first-react-app/README.md

 # my-first-react-app
-my 1 st training with React
+my 1 st training with React.
-manually added React, yet to learn "create-react-app" in the next projects
+Manually added React, yet to learn "create-react-app" in the next projects